 - Free Chips: Free chips appear in your casino account which you can play with to win real money.
-Free chip offers are usually quite modest in value (less than £100), but they are an excellent way of trying out a casino with absolutely no risk to your own funds.
+Free chip offers are usually quite modest in value (less than £100), but they are an excellent way of trying out a casino.
 If you are new to online casinos, this is where I would recommend you start.

 - Free Play Offers: Free play offers are a relatively new addition to the world of online casino bonuses and involve a set length of free play.
 This free play may be time based, where you have an hour to try out the casino games with the casinos money, or activity based, such as 10 free spins on a roulette wheel.
 In both cases, when the free play session is over you are able to transfer any winnings to a real money account.
 The amount you can transfer is usually capped, with any winnings over this amount being forfeited.
 To make the transfer you may have to make a token deposit (such as £20) and your bonus winning will have a wagering requirement attached to them.
 After you have met the requirements, your balance is available to be withdrawn.